httpjamesm/small-world-rs/readme.md

 - Fast, accurate and easy to implement
 - Choose your precision (16 or 32 bit floats)
-- Choose your distance metric or bring your own
+- Choose your distance metric
-  - Out of the box, supports cosine distance (recommended for text) and euclidean distance (recommended for images)
+  - Supports cosine distance (recommended for text) and euclidean distance (recommended for images)
 - Serialize and deserialize for persistence

 ## Example